GabrieleTronchin/MutationTestSample/README.md

-# How to user Stryker in .NET
+# How to Use Stryker in .NET

 ## Git Folder Structure